Buttigieg Faces Anti-Gay Hecklers in Dallas

 A woman, who event staff said did not have a ticket, was also escorted out of the venue after crying out anti-abortion comments, according to a video tweeted by Judd.

-Buttigieg has been openly gay since 2015, when he publish an op-ed about his identity in the South Bend Tribune.
+Buttigieg has been openly gay since 2015, when he published an op-ed about his identity in the South Bend Tribune.
 He married his husband, Chasten Buttigieg, last year.

 After the event, presidential candidate and former Texas Rep. Beto O’Rourke defended Buttigieg on Twitter.